m3trik/Scripts_portable/README.md

-# tk_slots:
-# 	master class holding methods that are inherited across all app specific class modules.
+# tk_slots: # master class holding methods that are inherited across all app specific slot class modules.

 # tk_switchboard:
 # holds the following information for each tool class instance.
 From this information, you can call switchboard methods to
-# get most relevent information easily whereever you need it.
+# get most relevent information easily wherever you need it.
 #   class name as string
 #   class object
 #   widget size